agude/agude.github.io/_drafts/2018-08-22-should_i_go_to_insight.md

 Over the next few weeks you show off your project at some of the companies that you selected (eight per Fellow during my session) in what Insight calls a demo.
-The demo quick: a short presentation about the project you built, a live demonstration of it, and a few minutes for questions.
+The demo consists of a short presentation about the project you built, a live demonstration of it, and a few minutes for questions.
 [My demo slides are here][demo] if you want to see what that looks like.

 [demo]: https://docs.google.com/presentation/d/1BwKT9-hDt0jHaCS6qjVlPptYKe5CkCwQUpqdT4GI8hM/edit?usp=sharing